top of page

 Description

-Northern two-lined salamanders are around three to four inches long.
-They are yellow, orange, or gold in color with pale bellies.
-Two dark lines run from behind each eye to the end of the tail.
-There is generally some mottling between these two lines down the back.
+Northern two-lined salamanders grow up to four inches long (Quinn, 2020).
+They are gold with two dark lines running from behind each eye to the end of the tail.
+Darker mottling is sometimes present.
+They have laterally flattened tails.

 Habitat

-Two-lined salamanders can be found in or around streams or brooks that have a rocky substrate, or hiding within moist forests.
+These salamanders can be found in or around streams, or hiding within moist forests.

 Behavior

-This species is territorial and hides under rocks and logs during the day.
+This species can often be found under rocks and logs during the day.
 They emerge and move around in the dark or while it is raining.
-Primarily,
+They eat small invertebrates, including insects and arachnids.

 Range